bast/reproducible-rse/presentation.md

 # Where to start

 - A simple script or notebook probably does not need an automated test
+- But it helps a lot if a notebook can be run self-contained

 ### If you have nothing yet